mahirlabibdihan/Football-Player-Database-System/README.md

 # SERVER
-Server will read players data from a text file and store it to the database according to the club.
+<h5>Server will read players data from a text file and store it to the database according to the club.
 Every club has a playerlist and all the players of the database will be divided into them.
 Server needs to be started at a specific port.
 And password will be set for every club.
 Default password is "admin".